Best VR Headsets in 2023

 Types of VR headsets

 There are different types of VR headsets to choose from.
-Depending on your intentions of how to use your headset, you may choose a different type of VR headset.
+The best VR headset for you depends on your intentions of how to use your head.
 Here are the three most common types that you will come across.

 Second to PC (tethered) VR headsets, standalone headsets are all-in-one head-mounted devices (HMDs) that don’t need anything from the user except for battery charging and possibly creating an account.
 Because they have built-in processors, batteries, sensors, displays, and storage memory, they are wireless which allows users the freedom of using them in different spaces.
 On the other hand, they are less powerful than PC (tethered) headsets because of their lower refresh rates and lower-quality graphics.
 However, advancements in VR focus on standalone headsets because they’re more dynamic and affordable.
 They are good for casual gaming, social VR, and watching movies.